tiagolimavenancio/curriculum/README.md

 * As mobile developer, I have worked with the development of mobile applications in iOS.
 * As cross-plataform developer, I have worked with the development of mobile applications usign React Native, Expo, Native Base and Redux.
 * As game developer, I have worked with the development of games using SpriteKit Framework.
-* As backend developer, I have worked on projects using Ruby on Rails.
+* As back-end developer, I have worked on projects using Ruby on Rails.
-* As frontend developer, I have worked on projects using VueJS, Vuetify and Vuex.
+* As front-end developer, I have worked on projects using VueJS, Vuetify and Vuex.
 * As full-stack developer, I have worked with VueJS, Express, NodeJS and MongoDB.